RLAlpha49/Code-Lines/README.md

 ## Making the Script Executable

-The script can always be run by calling `python /path/to/main.py`, but you can make it executable so that you can run it by typing `line-counter` or `line-counter.bat` into your terminal.
+The script can always be run by calling `python /path/to/main.py`, but you can make it executable so that you can run it by typing `line-counter` or `line-counter.bat` into the terminal.
 Here's how you can do it:

 ### Unix-like Systems (Linux, macOS)